ciso507/SceneChanger-PhantomCamera2d/README.md

 # SceneChanger-PhantomCamera2d
-Background loading and pCamera in action
+Background loading from Queble's tutorial and pCamera in action Using Kitkat assets from the godot Asset Library

 Hope this helps anyone..